 The World Cancer Leaders’ Summit brings together global decision makers who can shape the way our generation addresses the task of eliminating cancer as a life threatening disease for future generations.
 It allows for timely debate on emerging issues related to cancer and provides a forum to spotlight a major health issue, which demands a coordinated, multileveled global response.

 The Summit complements other signature events organised by UICC, which include World Cancer Day and the World Cancer Congress.
 The Summit plays a pivotal role in this portfolio of global events by ensuring that the 2020 targets detailed in the World Cancer Declaration are appropriately recognised and addressed at the highest political levels.

 Key objectives of the World Cancer Leaders’ Summit include:

 Raising awareness among leading decision makers to ensure cancer is a global health priority.

 Providing a forum to exchange information and innovative ideas on how to reverse the cancer epidemic and ensure a sustainable response.

 Defining compelling messages to support the global call to action against cancer.

-The next World Cancer Leaders’ Summit will take place on 13-15 November 2017 in Mexico City, Mexico.
+The next World Cancer Leaders’ Summit will take place on 1 October 2018 in Kuala Lumpur Malaysia, conjunction with the 2018 World Cancer Congress.
 The event is by invitation only, and its attendance is mainly open to UICC Members and partners among the global health and cancer leadership community.